Joint State Estimation Under Attack of Discrete Event Systems: Unbounded and -bounded joint estimators

-The $n$-bounded attack structure $A_n$ that describes attack functions in ${\mathcal F}_n$, can be easily obtained starting from $A_{\infty}$.
+The $n$-bounded joint estimator $A_n$ that describes attack functions in ${\mathcal F}_n$, can be easily obtained starting from $A_{\infty}$.
 To this aim, a particular DFA, called \emph{n-bounded attack automaton}, denoted as $G_n$, is introduced.
 Then $A_n$ is obtained as the concurrent composition of $A_{\infty}$ and $G_n$.

-\begin{defin} \rm The \emph{n-bounded attack automaton} is a DFA: $G_n=(X,E_a,\delta,0)$, where $X=\{0,1,\ldots, n\}$ ($n \in \mathbb{N}$), and the transition function is defined as follows: \end{defin} ~ $\diamond$
+\begin{defin} The \emph{n-bounded attack automaton} is a DFA: $G_n=(X,E_a,\delta,0)$, where $X=\{0,1,\ldots, n\}$ ($n \in \mathbb{N}$), and the transition function is defined as follows: \end{defin}